jcmoraisjr/haproxy-ingress/README.md

 ### DNS Service Discovery

-Configure when we need to use HAProxy DNS service discovery (for non kubernetes workload)
-* `ingress.kubernetes.io/dns-resolver`: Multiline list of DNS resolvers in `resolvername=ip:port` format

-Service can use that resolvers with:
+Service can use resolver with:
 * `ingress.kubernetes.io/use-resolver`: Name of the resolver that services use

 **NOTE**: It is important to use this only with **headless** services [doc](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)